Medicinal Plant Lexicon

 Traditional use

-Stinging nettle leaves and the stinging nettle herb were classified by the HMPC as traditional herbal medicines (§ 39a AMG).
-Based on many years of experience stinging nettle leaves and the stinging nettle herb can be used for mild aching joints and urinary problems as well as with slight problems in the urinary system by increasing the amount of urine and thus lead to a better flushing of the urinary tract.
-Nettle herb is also used to treat scaly skin.
+Nettle leaf and nettle herb have been classified by the HMPC as traditional herbal medicinal products (Article 16a of Directive 2001/83/EC).
+Based on long-standing use, nettle leaf and nettle herb can be used to relief of minor articular pain and for urinary tract disorders to increase the amount of urine and thus improve flushing of the urinary tract.
+Nettle herb can also be used externally to treat seborrheic skin.

 Herbal drug preparations in finished dosage forms

-• dried extract in tablets and capsules as well as dissolved in liquids
+• Dry extracts in tablets and capsules as well as dissolved in liquids

 Dosage